High-throughput (short-read) sequencing using an Illumina MiSeq i100 (Plus)

 NOTE(2): MiSeq i100 has a waste container on the right side that need emptying after every few runs, check before loading/running.

-• Once signing into instrument w/ username & password on right side of instrument go to menu > settings > open side door
+• Once logging into instrument go to menu > settings > open side door

 • Empty contents of container into labeled, secondary waste container right next to instrument for EHS to pickup and discard